onthegocode/AcceptBlueiFrameWrapper/README.md

 ```

 ## Sample Code:
-In this example, we are verifying and saving of the card as a token, it will return a JSON response that in this example is logged to the console.
+In this example, we are verifying and saving the credit card as a token, it will return a JSON response containing a Token.
+In this example the JSON response is logged to the console.
 Also in this example errors will be catched and thrown.
 Card form errors will appear as text.

 Please provide your own Public Source Key.